privacore/helppages-findx/en/real-search-engine.md

-# findx - A true private search engine
+# findx - A truly private search engine
 findx is a unique, privacy-focused search engine that respects your anonymity.
 Unlike other privacy-oriented sites, we built our search engine ourselves.

 ## Search engine basics